-- Sand your wood sign with a sanding block(s) – preferably a medium grit to start.
-Then go to a fine grit sanding in the direction of the grain.
+- Sand Your Wood With Sanding Block(s) – preferably a medium grit to start.
+Then go to a fine-grit sanding in the direction of the grain.
 If you have a sander that would be preferred.
-Use an 120 grit to start with and then use a 240 grit sandpaper on your sander to finish.
+Use 120 grit to start with and then use 240 grit sandpaper on your sander to finish.

-- Do you want a Rustic Wood Sign look – If you are going for the Rustic look the start with the Medium sanding block or 80 Grit Sand paper.
+- Do you want a Rustic Wood Appearance – If you are going for the Rustic look at the start with the Medium sanding block or 80 Grit Sandpaper.
 Sand a little but not enough to make the surface completely smooth.

-- Paint a primer paint – It’s always a good idea to paint a primer on a plain wood sign prior to the final cover.
+- Paint With A Primer Paint – It’s always a good idea to paint a primer on plain wood prior to the final cover.
 Please consider this step even though the final color choice you have states the paint includes primer.

-- Paint the Final Color – If you are going for a single color paint the final color on the primer from the last step and let cure for 24 hours.
-Despite the 4 hour drying time of Acrylic/Latex paint I recommend 24 hours.
+- Paint the Final Color (Wood Color Paint) – If you are going for a single color paint the final color on the primer from the last step and let cure for 24 hours.
+Despite the 4-hour drying time of Acrylic/Latex paint I recommend 24 hours.
 This makes sure you have a completely dry and durable surface to create your wood sign design.
-If you are going for a multi-color background then ensure you completely let dry prior to taping off the section which needs the additional color.
+If you are going for a multi-color background then ensure you completely let it dry prior to taping off the section which needs the additional color.

 Before we get into the specifics about indoor/outdoor painted signs what is the difference?

-- Indoor Paint – Indoor or interior paint for wood signs are meant for resisting staining and can be cleaned easily.
+- Indoor Paint – Indoor or interior paint for wood signs is meant for resisting staining and can be cleaned easily.
 It is not meant to confront the harsh outdoor elements.

-- Outdoor Paint – Outdoor or exterior paint for wood signs are meant for the harsh outdoor elements and against fading and mildew.
+- Outdoor Paint – Outdoor or exterior paint for wood signs is meant for the harsh outdoor elements and against fading and mildew.

 However, please note that maintenance will be needed no matter what paint you use especially if you place your wood sign outside.
 If you want to place your wood sign outside it is recommended that you seal the wood sign with a sealer (Polyurethane).